-Disable Service Engine (SE) feature provides ability for users to stop placement of VSs on certain SEs and to migrate multiple Virtual Services (VS) from an existing SE.
+Administrators use disable Service Engine (SE) functionality to stop placement of virtual services on certain SEs and (optionally) to migrate multiple virtual services (VSs) from an existing SE.
 This can be useful during maintenance or decommissioning of an SE.
 Currently, VS migration lets user migrate a VS from one SE to another SE.
-Underneath, disable SE functionality relies on VS migration to achieve migration of all VSs from SE.
+Underneath, disable relies on VS migration from the disabled SE to prevent outages and performance degradation.

-One can disable an SE using either CLI or UI.
+One can disable an SE using the Avi UI, CLI, or REST API.

-- SE_STATE_DISABLED_FOR_PLACEMENT: In this state SE continues to serve traffic for VS’s placed on it.
-However, new VS’s will not be provisioned on it.
-Migration of VS is not initiated in this state.
+- SE_STATE_DISABLED_FOR_PLACEMENT: In this state the SE continues to serve traffic for VSs already placed on it.
+However, new VSs will not be placed on it.
+Migration of a VS can not be initiated in this state.

-SE continues to be in DISABLED state even after the migration process is completed.
-Disabled SEs are still connected to the controller and do get counted towards the limit on the number of SE’s in a SE group.
+- An SE remains in the SE_STATE_DISABLED state after the migration process is completed.
+Disabled SEs remain connected to the Controller and are counted towards the limit on the number of SEs in the SE group.

 - The decommissioning of an SE requires an SE delete operation.